The Sharon Academy: History

+School Events

+Every year, the Middle School performs a circus with Troy Wunderle, a trained circus performer and ringmaster from Wunderle's Big Top Adventures.
+Before the performance, Wunderle teaches the students circus tricks that in some way contribute to the performance, regardless of circus theme, such as Juggling, Rola Bola, Unicycling, and Diabolos.

+Additionally, there is yearly event called Chain Reaction Day where "The events and lectures for the day are inspired by Dr. Martin Luther King's legacy, and challenge us as a school community to examine our beliefs and our assumptions.
+Guest speakers are invited each year to talk about topics such as bullying, economic disparities within society, and racial tolerance."

 Athletics

 Since 2006, TSA varsity soccer has gone to the state championship match five times.
 Twice (in the 2008 and 2009 seasons), their undefeated boys team lost in the championship game to Black River Academy; once 1–0, and once suffering a loss in a penalty shootout, respectively.
-In 2010 the Phoenix had a regular season record of 12–2 however they were knocked out in a 4–3 game at the Vermont State semi-finals.
-In 2014, led by seniors Sawyer Levy, Silas Mead, Max Buskey, and Tanner James, TSA went 14-0 in the regular season, claiming the number two seed in D-IV, but lost 2-0 to Twin Valley in the championship game.
+In 2010 the Phoenix had a regular season record of 12–2.
+However, they were knocked out in a 4–3 game at the Vermont State semi-finals.
+In 2014 TSA went 14–0 in the regular season, claiming the number two seed in D-IV, but lost 2–0 to Twin Valley in the championship game.

-In 2014-15 the boys basketball team had the best record in school history at 17-3 in the regular season.
-Behind seniors and members of the state all-star team Brandon Tracy, Tanner James, and Andy Bando-Hess, the Phoenix went to the finals.
+In 2014-15 the boys basketball team had the best record in school history at 17–3 in the regular season.
+The Phoenix went to the finals.
 They lost to Proctor in overtime, 70-66.

 The Sharon Academy athletics has also seen students go on to be Division I, II, and III NCAA athletes in women's basketball, women's soccer, men's basketball, men's soccer, and men's track and field.

 The Sharon Academy has won CVL (Central Vermont League) championships in boys and girls basketball, and boys and girls soccer.